commercialhaskell/stack/doc/GUIDE.md

 sometimes they may result in incomprehensible errors later on during dependency solving.

-_Packages with no names_: If the `Name` field in a cabal file is empty or not present then stack init will refuse to continue.
+_Package naming_: If the `Name` field defined in a cabal file does not match with the cabal file name then `stack init` will refuse to continue.

 _Cabal install errors_: stack init uses `cabal-install` to determine external dependencies.
 When cabal-install encounters errors, cabal errors are displayed